Shane-Donlon/ci-pp5-bobs-and-babs/README.md

 ### Unauthenticated Users

-This site supports purchases from un-authenticated users.
+This site supports purchases from unauthenticated users.

-This is supported by creating and storing a session key This session key is stored in the 'users session', and is used to store the cart items for the user If the user starts un-authenticated then logs in or creates an account the order is transferred over to the customer order if a current order exists the items are added to the current order and the un-authenticated order is removed
+This is supported by creating and storing a session key This session key is stored in the 'users session', and is used to store the cart items for the user If the user starts unauthenticated then logs in or creates an account the order is transferred over to the customer order if a current order exists the items are added to the current order and the unauthenticated order is removed

 The use of session keys also works along with closing browser or navigating away from the page

-Please note this feature will not work in incognito mode as this clears the session key on exit
+Please note this feature will not work in incognito mode as this clears the session key on browser exit

 ### Improvements:

 I would like to add the GDPR Banner for cookies,
-While all cookies are purely functional it is still a requirement to add this.
-Also the fact that the site allows of authentication is another reason to include this banner as Django uses session keys to track authenticated users
+While all cookies are purely functional it is still a requirement to add this, also the fact that the site uses authentication is another reason to include this banner as Django uses session keys to track authenticated users